PaddlePaddle/PaddleFleetX/README.md

 ### Requirements

 * [PaddlePaddle](https://www.paddlepaddle.org.cn/) GPU version must be installed **before** using PaddleFleetX.
-* GPUs are required to work with PaddleFleetX, Nvidia V100 or above are recommended.
+* GPUs are required to work with PaddleFleetX, NVIDIA V100 or above are recommended.
 * Other PyPI requirements are listed in `requirements.txt`.

 ### Install

-With PaddlePaddle well installed, you can fetch PaddleFleetX and install its dependents with the following commands,
+With PaddlePaddle well installed, you can fetch PaddleFleetX and install its dependencies with the following commands,

 ```shell
 git clone https://github.com/PaddlePaddle/PaddleFleetX.git